lsendel/rust-security/product/README.md

 ## Installation Status

-✅ **Agent OS Installed Successfully**
+✅ **Agent OS Installed Successfully** - Updated 2025-08-17

-The analyze-product process has been completed according to the standards outlined in `/Users/lsendel/.claude/processes/analyze-product.md`.
-All required documentation has been generated and organized according to the LLM-optimized analysis patterns.
+The analyze-product process has been completed and updated with comprehensive analysis of the latest codebase features including SOAR workflows, threat hunting capabilities, post-quantum cryptography, and zero trust architecture.
+All documentation reflects the current state of this advanced security platform.

 ### Process Checklist
 - [x] Product purpose and target users documented